nikkijuk/PlainRssReader/README.md

 It's tempting to think that there's a way to know all details in advance and one could start work once plan in finished.
 I have taken different stance.
 Design evolves as I have more information, knowledge or time, and implementation follows design immendiately.
 Some call this iterative software development.

-# Design Decisions
+# Design Discussion

-Requirements of Mooc dictate how app should be implemented by stating:
+Requirements of Mooc dictate how app should be implemented by stating

 ```
 Comprise at least one instance each of the following fundamental Android component categories